 - Artistic Craftsmanship: Every detail is hand-finished to perfection.

-The Jacob & Co.
-Astronomia Tourbillon is a visual spectacle and a technical marvel, commanding significant attention from collectors worldwide.
-Its limited production and unparalleled artistry ensure strong market demand and exceptional long-term value retention.
+The Jacob and Co.
+Astronomia Tourbillon is a visual spectacle and a technical marvel that commands significant attention from collectors worldwide.
+Its limited production and unparalleled artistry ensure strong market demand and exceptional long-term value retention for those who manage to acquire one.
+As Boat International’s coverage of ultra-luxury collectibles shows, tangible assets at this level of rarity consistently outperform expectations in the long run.

 Why Collectible Tourbillon Watches Are a Smart Investment